griffinallen/griffinallen/README.md

 ## Hi there 👋

+Griffin here!
+Thanks for checking out my Github!

+I am a software developer with a passion for building quality software that helps people.
+I have a special interest in humanitarian projects and also GIS.

+Feel free to reach out to me via LinkedIn or my email - griffinallendev@gmail.com

 <!--
 **griffinallen/griffinallen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.